 Equitable Learning Services (ELS) are committed to providing students equal opportunity in accordance with the Disability Discrimination Act 1992.

-The role of Equitable Learning Services is to ensure that students with a disability who want to be actively and positively included in all aspects of RMIT life can do so.
-ELS also provides staff and students, whether in VE or Higher Education sectors, information and assistance in relation to disability related matters.
+The role of Equitable Learning Services is to ensure that students with a disability areactively and positively included in all aspects of RMIT life.
+ELS also provides staff and students withinformation and assistance in relation to disability related matters.

 Equitable Learning Services (ELS) are dedicated to:

 - assisting students with a disability, long-term illness and/or mental health condition and primary carers of individuals with a disability by recommending Reasonable Adjustments (including Equitable Assessment Arrangements e.g., extra time in exams)which aim to provide equitable/inclusive access.
-Making an adjustment might mean adjusting conditions of assessments such as an exam.

-- providing students with a disability, long-term illness and/or mental health condition enabling staff where appropriate to fulfil pre-selection requirements of a program.
-This may include an Auslan interpreter or scribe.
+- providing students with a disability, long-term illness and/or mental health condition enabling staff where appropriate This may include an Auslan interpreter or scribe.

 - providing advice to RMIT community (including academics and professional staff) in relation to any disability, long-term illness and/or mental health condition-related query and potential impacts of these on study.
 Liaising with RMIT staff to ensure reasonable adjustments are implemented accordingly